 Castleblaney Sustainable Energy Group (CSEG)

 CSEG is a voluntary group comprising of representatives from the public, private and community sectors in the town.
 This is economically and socially beneficial to Castleblayney.
 It will deliver a significant reduction in the use of fossil fuel based energy in the town.
 Also support the drive nationally and globally to move to a low carbon economy that will benefit society in the long term.

 Louth County Council

-Louth County Council is a Local Authority responsible for delivering a number of services within the juristiction of County Louth.
-The integrated and collaborative model adopted by the Louth County Councils energy team in managing their SEAI communities project, in mentoring community groups and facilitating the other large public sector stakeholders in the community, delivers on its core values: a commitment to improve the quality of life for individuals and communities, the protection of the environment, the promotion of sustainable development, and a determination to succeed.
+Louth County Council is a Local Authority responsible for delivering a number of services within the jurisdiction of County Louth.
+The integrated and collaborative model adopted by the Louth County Councils energy team delivers on its core values.
+Mentoring community groups and facilitating the other large public sector stakeholders in the community.
+A commitment to improve the quality of life for individuals and communities.
+The protection of the environment, the promotion of sustainable development, and a determination to succeed.

 Comharchumann Fuinnimh Oileáin Árann Teoranta

 The Aran Islands Community Energy Cooperative with 100 members is open to every resident.
 It is not-for-profit, has 12 directors made up of every sector of community and all are volunteers.
 Over half of the houses and buildings on the 3 islands have completed energy upgrades since 2012.
 Half of the buildings on Inis Oirr have now replaced fossil fuels with heat pumps and photovoltaic panels.
 Inis Mor is also progressing well in the same direction.
 There are now 10 electric vehicles on Inis Mor.

 This means a lot for us – it means that we are recognised.
 Out there on the islands, it’s a shared endeavour…and it moves us forward and gives us strength.

 - Please submit your application online by 5pm.
 Friday 14th June.